Master hexagonal architecture in Rust

 looks like with these improvements, but we're about to take a much bigger and more important leap in our understanding of hexagonal architecture.

-In part 3, coming next, I'll introduce you to the beating heart of an application domain: the Service
+In Part III, coming next, I'll introduce you to the beating heart of an application domain: the Service

 .